 Americana singer-songwriter Abby Brown released her second EP, Heart on Fire, in the fall of last year, which was produced by John Heithaus and Peter Young.
-The EP was recorded in Nashville at Zac Brown’s studio, Southern Grind, and features a cover of Marren Morris’ single, “Sugar,” along with four originals.
+The EP was recorded in Nashville at Zac Brown’s studio, Southern Ground, and features a cover of Marren Morris’ single, “Sugar,” along with four originals.

 Overcoming a congenital medical issue, Brown found healing through music and discovered her identity.
 Along with two of her sisters, they formed the trio Flatiron Junction traveling and performing across the country, with highlights playing the National Anthem at Fenway Park and at the Coors Field for the Colorado Rockies.